National-Digital-Twin/VISTA/README.md

 ## Getting started

-Paralog is currently requires the Isle of Wight data (iow) but is not limited to it.
+Paralog currently requires the Isle of Wight data (iow) but is not limited to it.
 The following docker images and minimum versions are required.

 - Kafka - Can be run without kafka, can run using kraft or with zookeeper (It's encouraged to use Kafka with Kraft).
   Can be run locally on your machine or as a docker container.